michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 sudo npm install homebridge-deebot@latest -g
 ```

+You will need to restart Homebridge each time you change the version of the plugin.

-### HOOBS
+## HOOBS UI

-**Please make sure you have already installed the latest version of the plugin through the HOOBS user interface.**
+⚠️ Make sure you have already installed the latest version of the plugin through the HOOBS UI.

 First stop the HOOBS service.
 Then using the HOOBS terminal run these commands separately: